 Heading south you’ll reach Bude which plays host to several great surfing beaches.
 If you’re just starting out Summerleaxe is the perfect beach for getting your first surfing fix.

 Experienced surfers can head to Crooklets or Widemouth to find great banks and waves well suited for high-performance surfing.
-Don’t miss our guide to surfing Bude for everything you need to know about the area and the breaks it has to offer.
+Don’t miss our guide to surfing at Widemouth Bay for more insight and local surf tips.

 When the swell gets too big for the main beaches Bossiney Bay is a great option.
 This small cove only works for around two hours on either side of the low tide but when it does it can produce fast barreling waves breaking into very shallow water.